Sunday, May 30, 2021

 • authority figure (lord, sheriff, mayor, etc.)

-• optionally, powerful organizations of note (thieves, knights, wizards, guilds etc.)
+• optionally, powerful organizations of note (thieves guild, knight order, wizards guild etc.)

 • Locales for services of interest and who provides them